pjr/brassy-net/about.md

 I've been working in management since 2011 but keep a keen interest and passion for technology.

-I was what's, fondly known as, a generalist.
+I was, what's fondly known as, a generalist.
 I've worked on everything from data centre layouts, rack & cabling layouts, BGP configuration, FreeBSD kernel development, pension management software, build systems, javascript, HTML and a whole lot more in-between.
+My background is primarily with open source software on BSD and more recently Linux systems.
+Nowadays, I play in my spare time.

 I work in the Platform Engineering area of Workday helping to construct and improve our build pipelines, deployment tooling, monitoring systems &